drizzle-team/drizzle-orm/docs/custom-types.md

 ---

+> **Note**
-> Note: We will check example on pg module, but current pattern applies to all dialects, that are currently supported by Drizzle ORM
+> We will check example on pg module, but current pattern applies to all dialects, that are currently supported by Drizzle ORM

 </br>

 ### Setting up CITEXT datatype
 ---
+> **Note**
->Note: this type is available only with extensions and used for example, just to show how you could setup any data type you want.
+ This type is available only with extensions and used for example, just to show how you could setup any data type you want.
 Extension support will come soon
 </br>

 ### CITEXT data type example